otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 }
 ```

-Analyse each field and create a `Player` model in `schema.prisma` that represents this object.
-Use Prisma conventions - camelCase field names and UUIDs instead of integer IDs.
+Create a `Player` model in `schema.prisma` using Prisma conventions - camelCase field names and UUIDs.
 Use an enum for the `gender` field:

 ```js
 enum Gender {